angular/angular/adev/src/content/guide/image-optimization.md

 ### Add resource hints

-You can add a [`preconnect` resource hint](https://web.dev/preconnect-and-dns-prefetch) for your image origin to ensure that the LCP image loads as quickly as possible.
-Always put resource hints in the `<head>` of the document.
+A [`preconnect` resource hint](https://web.dev/preconnect-and-dns-prefetch) for your image origin ensures that the LCP image loads as quickly as possible.

+Preconnect links are automatically generated for domains provided as an argument to a [loader](#optional-set-up-a-loader).
+If an image origin cannot be automatically identified, and no preconnect link is detected for the LCP image, `NgOptimizedImage` will warn during development.
+In that case, you should manually add a resource hint to `index.html`.
+Within the `<head>` of the document, add a `link` tag with `rel="preload"`, as shown below:

 <docs-code language="html">